stroiman/neovim-config/README.md

 | `<leader>ft` | **F**ind **T**odd - find `TODO:` style comments with [todo-comments] |
 | `<C-q>`      | (Default telescope map) Crate a quicklist with current results       |
 | `-`          | Navigate to "parent" directory from a file (default netrw behaviour) |

+## Implementation details

+### Plugin management

+As plugin managers seem to want to control plugin configuration, they really work against my purpose.
+So I manage plugin versioning and loading myself.

+Without a plugin manager, I manage plugins myself.
+Plugins are installed as git submodules.
+This provides versioning capabilities, i.e., any version of my configuration already has a set of plugin versions; withouth the necessity of a lock-file.

+At runtime plugins are loaded by calling `h: packadd`.
+I have a tiny bit of wrapper code surrounding this to avoid loading the same plugin twice; and defer loading during vim initialization

+I created the user command, `:PlugInstall` that installs a plugin from github, adds it to the RTP, and rebuilds helptags; but does not load the plugin.

 ## Inspiration